M.S.W., University of North Carolina at Charlotte

-Laura E. T. Swan is a doctoral student at Virginia Commonwealth University School of Social Work.
+Laura E. T. Swan is a doctoral candidate at Virginia Commonwealth University School of Social Work.
 She holds a Bachelor of Science in psychology from Appalachian State University and a Master of Social Work from the University of North Carolina at Charlotte.
 Swan is a Licensed Clinical Social Worker, and prior to coming to VCU, she worked with survivors of physical trauma at Carolinas Medical Center in Charlotte, North Carolina.

 Notable awards, honors and appointments

 - School of Social Work Service & Leadership Award, April 2019 Virginia Commonwealth University, School of Social Work, Richmond, VA

 - Phi Kappa Phi Scholarship, April 2019 Virginia Commonwealth University, School of Social Work, Richmond, VA

 - Community and Public Health Research Award, April 2018 Virginia Commonwealth University Institute for Women’s Health, Richmond, VA

 Swan, L. E. T., Mennicke, A., & Kim, Y. (under review).
 Reproductive coercion and interpersonal violence victimization among college women.
 Journal of Interpersonal Violence.

 Bouchard, L. M., Price, S. K., & Swan, L. E. T. (in press).
 The role of the contemporary Christian Church in the rural American South: Philosophical approaches to operationalizing religion in research.
 Social Work & Christianity.

 Swan, L. E. T., Henry, R. S., Smith, E. R., Aguayo Arelis, A., Rabago, B., & Perrin, P. B. (in press).
 Discrimination and intimate partner violence victimization and perpetration among a convenience sample of LGBT individuals in Latin America.
 Journal of Interpersonal Violence.